 However, MSF is ready to receive these refugees as soon as they arrive in Kladanj.
 A medical team is on site to provide assistance if needed.
-In addition to a coordination team, four expatriates and several dozen local staff members in Zenica are treating 4,050 people who have come from Zepa (officially-registered women, children, and elderly people) and are divided among 22 transit camps and community centres.
+In addition to a coordination team, four international staff and several dozen local staff members in Zenica are treating 4,050 people who have come from Zepa (officially registered women, children, and elderly people) and are divided among 22 transit camps and community centres.
 MSF is focusing on sanitation, distribution of basic supplies, and medical consultations.
-Our teams are working closely with the Ministry of Health and other NGOs.
+Our teams are working closely with the ministry of health and other NGOs.